Sikar

+Sikar is also a major hub for agricultural trade, given it is surrounded by large plains areas west of the Aravalli range.
+It is also a major rail and road junction.

 Sikar is a historical city and contains many old havelis.
 It is 115 km away from Jaipur, 320 km from Jodhpur, 215 km from Bikaner, and 280 km from New Delhi.

-Sikar is also popular for The Khatu Shyam Temple Situated in the Khatoo Village, 16 km from Reengus.
+Sikar district is also popular for Khatu Shyam Temple, situated in the town of Khatoo, 16 km from Reengus town and 45 km from Sikar city.

+Another place for which Sikar is famous is the Harsh Parvat, part of Aravalli Range.
+Mainly, Harsh Parvat is known for the Harsh Temple, which is historical temple.
+Moreover, it is a tourist place where people come to enjoy the mansoon season and greenery of mountains.

 History

-History

 Sikar had been the biggest Thikana (Estate) of the Jaipur state.
-Previously Sikar was known as Shekhawati Pradesh.
+Previously Sikar was known as Shekhawati pradesh.
 It was the capital of Thikana Sikar.
 Sikar is surrounded by fortified walls consisting of seven "Pols" (gates).
 These historic gates are named: Bawari Gate, Fatehpuri Gate, Nani Gate, Surajpole Gate, Dujod Gate Old, Dujod Gate New, and Chandpole Gate.
-Shekhawat Rajputs were rulers of this region.